huaweicloud/terraform-provider-huaweicloud/docs/resources/sfs_turbo.md

 ## Argument Reference
 The following arguments are supported:

-* `region` - (Optional) The region in which to create the SFS Turbo resource.
+* `region` - (Optional, String, ForceNew) The region in which to create the SFS Turbo resource.
 If omitted, the provider-level region will be used.
 Changing this creates a new SFS Turbo resource.

-* `name` - (Required) Specifies the name of an SFS Turbo file system.
+* `name` - (Required, String, ForceNew) Specifies the name of an SFS Turbo file system.
 The value contains 4 to 64 characters and must start with a letter.
 Changing this will create a new resource.

-* `size` - (Required) Specifies the capacity of a common file system, in GB.
+* `size` - (Required, Int) Specifies the capacity of a common file system, in GB.
 The value ranges from 500 to 32768.

-* `share_proto` - (Optional) Specifies the protocol for sharing file systems.
+* `share_proto` - (Optional, String) Specifies the protocol for sharing file systems.
 The valid value is NFS.
   Changing this will create a new resource.

-* `share_type` - (Optional) Specifies the file system type.
+* `share_type` - (Optional, String, ForceNew) Specifies the file system type.
 The valid values are STANDARD and PERFORMANCE Changing this will create a new resource.

-* `availability_zone` - (Required) Specifies the availability zone where the file system is located.
+* `availability_zone` - (Required, String, ForceNew) Specifies the availability zone where the file system is located.
   Changing this parameter will create a new resource.

-* `vpc_id` - (Required) Specifies the VPC ID.
+* `vpc_id` - (Required, String, ForceNew) Specifies the VPC ID.
 Changing this parameter will create a new resource.

-* `subnet_id` - (Required) Specifies the network ID of the subnet.
+* `subnet_id` - (Required, String, ForceNew) Specifies the network ID of the subnet.
 Changing this parameter will create a new resource.

-* `security_group_id` - (Required) Specifies the security group ID.
+* `security_group_id` - (Required, String, ForceNew) Specifies the security group ID.
 Changing this will create a new resource.

 -> **NOTE:**
   SFS Turbo will create two private IP addresses and one virtual IP address under the subnet you specified.